wallarm/quick-start/README.md

-# Quick start with Wallarm using the Shell script
+# [OUTDATED] Quick start with Wallarm using the Shell script

+> [!
+WARNING] > This quickstart method is outdated.
+For the latest node installation, use the all-in-one installer instead https://docs.wallarm.com/installation/nginx/all-in-one/. >

 This repository contains the Shell script that automates the Wallarm NGINX-based node deployment steps.
 The script has to be run on a server with one of the following supported Linux‑based operating system (OS):